 WARF Acknowledgement for Reports and Publications

 Through the Office of the Vice Chancellor for Research and Graduate Education, funding for fund 135 awards has been provided by the Wisconsin Alumni Research Foundation (WARF) and utilizes income generated by patents filed through WARF by UW–Madison faculty and staff.
-Sponsorship of these awards by WARF should be acknowledged in any reports/publications that may arise from use of these funds, with the following language: “Support for this research was provided by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin–Madison with funding from the Wisconsin Alumni Research Foundation.”
+Sponsorship of these awards by WARF should be acknowledged in any reports/publications that may arise from use of these funds, with the following language: “Support for this research was provided by the University of Wisconsin-Madison, Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation.”